awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-connect.md

 For additional options for this connector, see the [Amazon Athena CloudWatch Connector README](https://github.com/awslabs/aws-athena-query-federation/tree/master/athena-cloudwatch) file on GitHub\.

-The following Python code example shows how to read from an Athena data store using an AWS Marketplaceconnector\.
+The following Python code example shows how to read from an Athena data store using an AWS Marketplace connector\.
 It demonstrates reading from Athena and writing to an S3 location\.

 ```
     import sys